Checking the Temperature of Climate Change Activism in 2016

 A crowd of close to 400 were milling around at the village hall when I turned up on Saturday, comprised of a mixed group of locals and campaigners from across the UK preparing for another anti-fracking demonstration.

-Climate activism faces great challenges in 2016.
+The challenges facing climate activism in 2016 are as difficult ever before.
 While almost 90 percent of Brits believe climate change is happening, with 84 percent saying humanity is to blame, public consensus on the issue just isn’t translating into government action.

 Large-scale protests to raise awareness are of limited value when everyone already agrees, and direct actions against specific targets fail to create broader structural change.